 Class participation and course presentations are a very significant part of this course.
 In class participation will count for 10% of the course grade.
 We will have at least 2 "pop" quizzes based on the readings as well as a mid-term exam.
 These quizzes will be worth 10% of class grade (5% each) and mid-term will count for 20% of the class grade.
 The group presentation will count for 25% of the course grade.
 Students will be evaluated individually and collectively for their group presentations.
 Each student will also write a 15-page paper on the topic of her or his presentation topic.
 This paper will count for 35% of the course grade.
 There will be no final exam.
-Student research papers are due at the last class session.
-There will not be a final exam.
+Student research papers are due at the last class session (May 3).
 The two in class "pop" quizzes will consist of s short answer questions covering class materials and readings.
 The mid-term exam will consist of short answer questions and an essay question.
 The essay questions for the mid-term will be handed out in class at least one week before the test.
 I will choose which question or questions the students will write on during the in-class exam.
-Group presentations and Research Papers:

-Early in the semester, you will choose topics you would like to examine in depth and work in groups to examine the topic and eventually make a presentation to the class on what you've learned.
+Group presentations and Research Papers: Early in the semester, you will choose topics you would like to examine in depth and work in groups to examine the topic and eventually make a presentation to the class on what you've learned.
 I will discuss these topics with you extensively in advance.
 Some examples of possible topics include: "Will Robots take our Jobs?"
 "What is Artificial Intelligence and is it a threat to human kind?"
 "Genetic Engineering and Super-Humans," "Social Media and Citizenship," "Technology and the Future of Democracy."
 The idea is for you to explore a topic that is of special interest to you and allow you to research it in depth with a group.
 The group will then make a presentation to the class and teach us what you've learned.
 You will also be responsible to assign readings (or videos) for students to read/watch in preparation for your class session.
-We will have several class sessions early in the semester devoted to building groups and defining projects.
-I also expect all groups to meet with me individually, both during class and during my office hours (or by appointment) to discuss their presentation plans.
-The group presentations will be worth 25% of your individual grade.
-I will ask each of you to privately send me an evaluation of the other members of your group discussion their contribution to the group project.
-I will use these evaluations when considering the individual's grade for the project.

-For the written research paper, students will write on the topic of particular interest for them in their own future careers.
-Each student will then write a paper on how technology is shaping, or reshaping, an area of employment or industry.
-I am specifically hoping you will write a paper on the field that you hope to enter after college.
-For example, how will technologies being developed today reshape the Legal Profession, or Health Care, or Agriculture, or Publishing, or Media, or Journalism, or Military/Defense, or Business (Marketing, Management, etc.) or Politics?
-Etc, Etc. Each student must meet with me individually to have his/her project approved and to discuss the direction of this research.

-If several students are interested in researching a particular field (say, for example, News/Journalism), it is possible that they could join together with each other and make a joint presentation (see above).

-This research paper should be approximately 15-20 pages and include and extensive bibliography and citations.
+Each student will then write a paper on the topic they have researched.
+For the written research paper, the students will write on the topic of their presentation.
+I expect that each student in the group will write a separate paper.
+I am, however, open to alternative suggestions.
+This research paper should be approximately 15 pages and include and extensive bibliography and citations.
 Papers are due the last class session (May 3).

-Class Participation: 10%

-"Pop" Quizzes: 10% (5% each)

-Mid-term exam 20%

-Class Presentation: 25%

-Research Paper: 35%
+Class Participation: 10% "Pop" Quizzes: 10% (5% each) Mid-term exam 20% Class Presentation: 25% Research Paper: 35% Readings:

-Readings: